MonioluwaFadipe/Blog_app/README.md

 ## Acknowledgements
 I've come this far with the project thanks to amazing resources on the internet and the guidance I've received.
-Big S/O to Caleb Emelike (the Python instructor at Altschool Africa) for the explanations during classes.
+A big thank you to Caleb Emelike (the Python instructor at Altschool Africa) for the explanations during classes.
-Here are some of the resources that helped me finish this project:
+Special S/O to:
 - [Miguel Grinberg's Flask Web Development, 2nd Edition](https://www.oreilly.com/library/view/flask-web-development/9781491991725/)
 - [Corey Schafer Flask Tutorials series](https://youtube.com/playlist?list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH)
 - [Stack Overflow](https://stackoverflow.com/)